Effortlessly manage your business cash flow right in QuickBooks

 You can manually add events for potential income and expenses.
-For example, if you have a big sale coming up, add it as an event so it’s part of the forecast.
+For example, if you have a big sale coming up, add it as an event so it will be a part of the forecast.

 Important: Events aren’t actual transactions and won’t affect your finances in QuickBooks.